 More than 700 volunteers are appointed by the Lane Community College Board of Education to 45 advisory committees.
-These committees offer advice and assistance to instructional programs, enabling the college to tie its programs closely to current practices in the world of work and to employment opportunities.
+These committees offer advice and assistance to instructional programs, enabling the college to tie its programs closely to current work practices and employment opportunities.

-All of the college's career technical programs, as well as most noncredit programs, have advisory committees.
+All of the college's career technical programs, as well as many noncredit programs, have advisory committees.
 The college also has advisory committees for programs and services such as English as a Second Language and Small Business Development.